cube-drone/tex_avery/vc_setting.md

 fusion facility - but the price-to-kilowatt-hour ratio of this new technology currently lags behind even solar and wind.

-There still exists individuals who belief that global warming is a hoax, and that UN Agenda 23 is a plan to enact a single world Government at the expense of individual liberty.
-Most of these people are unchipped, and ironically their subversive activities makes them magnets for law enforcement.
+There still exists individuals who believe that global warming is a hoax, and that UN Agenda 23 is a plan to enact a single world Government at the expense of individual liberty.
+Most of these people are unchipped, and ironically their subversive activities make them magnets for law enforcement.
 However, they are likely sources of black market munitions and certainly for aid in converting to an off-the-grid, unchipped lifestyle.
 Just be forewarned, although the 9/11 commission was over two decades previously they will insist